 The Adler Planetarium Defined Contribution Retirement Income Plan (the "DCRIP Plan") was established in January 2010.
 Employees who do not accrue benefits in the defined benefit pension plan are eligible to participate in the DCRIP Plan.
 The DCRIP Plan is subject to ERISA.
 Employees may elect to contribute a portion of their compensation to the DCRIP Plan.
-The Adler contributes a match of 100 percent of the first 3 percent of base compensation and 50 percent of the next 2 percent of base compensation that a participant contributes to the plan.
-The Adler's contributions under this plan were \$211,182 and \$205,843 for fiscal years 2023 and 2022, respectively.
+The Adler contributes a match of 100% of the first 3% of base compensation and 50% of the next 2% of base compensation that a participant contributes to the plan.
+The Adler's contributions under this plan were \$232,148 and \$211,182 for fiscal years 2024 and 2023, respectively.

 The Adler maintains two additional 403(b) plans.
 The Lincoln Life Adler Planetarium Voluntary Tax Deferred Annuity Program (the "Lincoln Plan") was established in April 1976 and restated in October 2019, effective January 1, 2010.
 The TIAA-CREF Adler Planetarium 403(b) Plan (the "TIAA-CREF Plan") was established in January 2000 and restated in February 2020, effective January 1, 2010.
-Neither plan is subject to the Employee Retirement Income Security Act of 1974, as amended (ERISA), and both plans are funded entirely by participant salary reduction contributions.
-Effective in November 2018, the Lincoln and TIAA-CREF plans were amended, and no participant was permitted to make a contribution after November 16, 2018.
+Neither plan is subject to the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), and both Plans are funded entirely by participant salary reduction contributions.
+Effective in November 2018, the Lincoln and TIAA-CREF Plans were amended, and no participant was permitted to make a contribution after November 16, 2018.